Neutron moderation spectrum considering inelastic scattering: Conclusions

 For the first time a general analytic expression for inelastic neutron scattering law considering temperature of the moderating medium as a parameter is obtained for isotropic neutron source.
 Also analytic expressions for neutron flux density and neutron moderation spectrum are obtained for isotropic neutron source in neutron moderating and absorbing media (e.g. different reactor media), containing nuclei of different kinds and also depending on medium temperature.

-The obtained expressions for moderating neutrons spectra open a new way to interpret physical nature of processes that determine the shape of neutron spectrum in low-energy range.
-The cross-sections of elastic and inelastic neutron scattering at moderating medium nuclei behavior and logarithmic energy decrement influence at neutron moderation spectrum maximum shape in low-energy spectrum range was discovered.
+The obtained expressions for moderating neutrons spectra open a new way to interpret the physical nature of processes that determine the shape of neutron spectrum in low-energy range.
+We also found how the scattering cross-sections and the logarithmic energy decrement behavior impact the formation of the low-energy maximum in the moderating neutron spectrum.
 The nature of this maximum is coupled with non-stationary neutron system moderation by scattering at thermalized moderation medium nuclei system.
 Therefore its peculiarities cannot be explained within classic approach considering neutrons system in thermodynamic equilibrium and obeying Maxwell's distribution.

+It is noteworthy the presented theoretical model allows to obtain the neutron moderation spectra for the case of non-equilibrium moderator, i.e. without introducing the moderator temperature into the model.
+This is also true for the basic theoretical model~\cite{Rusov2017}.
+Indeed, our model remains rather generic until the Eq.~(\ref{eq46}), where an assumption about the thermal equilibrium of the moderator nuclei is made, and the Maxwell distribution is applied (Eq.~(\ref{eq47})).
+Then, by averaging of the expression (\ref{eq46}) across the Maxwell's distribution, the moderator temperature is introduced.
+However, such assumption is not so indispensable.
+Suppose, the kinetic energy distribution of the moderator nuclei $P_M \left( E_N^{(L)} \right) dE_N^{(L)}$ is known.
+Then the averaging of the expression (\ref{eq46}) over this distribution would only change the $\frac{3}{2}kT$ in (\ref{eq48}) to $\overline{E}_N^{(L)}$, where $\overline{E}_N^{(L)} = \int \limits_0^{\infty} E_N^{(L)} P_M \left( E_N^{(L)} \right) dE_N^{(L)}$ is the mean kinetic energy of the moderator nuclei.
+This way, substituting $\frac{3}{2}kT$ by $\overline{E}_N^{(L)}$ in all subsequent equations, one would obtain a more general form of neutron moderation theory.

 The energy spectra of neutrons moderating in homogeneous hydrogen and uranium-carbon media are presented.
-The graphs were obtained using the analytical expression~\ref{eq54} and the GEANT4 Monte-Carlo code~\cite{ref36}.
+The graphs were obtained using the analytical expression~(\ref{eq54}) and the GEANT4 Monte-Carlo code~\cite{GEANT42003}.
 The comparative analysis of the neutron spectra obtained using both methods reveals a good agreement.

-Finally, a significantly different behavior of elastic and inelastic neutron scattering at different moderating reactor media (e.g. see ENDF/B-VII.0 or~\cite{ref7}) provides opportunities for experimental investigation of elastic and inelastic scattering of neutrons at moderating medium nuclei cross-section behavior influence at neutron moderation spectrum maximum shape in low-energy spectrum range and experimental test of the obtained analytic expressions.
+Finally, a significantly different behavior of elastic and inelastic scattering cross-sections in different moderators (see e.g. ENDF/B-VIII.0 or~\mbox{\cite{Stacey2001}}) provides opportunities for experimental investigation of their influence on the shape of maximum in neutron moderation spectrum in low-energy range, and also for the experimental testing of the obtained analytic expressions.